Henry Fuseli: Biography

-Fuseli was born in Zürich, Switzerland, the second of 18 children.
+Fuseli was born on 7 February 1741 in Zürich, the second of 18 children.
+Among his brothers and sisters were Johann Kaspar and Anna.
 His father was Johann Caspar Füssli, a painter of portraits and landscapes, and author of Lives of the Helvetic Painters.
-He intended Henry for the church, and sent him to the Caroline college of Zurich, where he received an excellent classical education.
+He intended Henry for the church, and sent him to the Caroline college of Zürich, where he received a classical education.
 One of his schoolmates there was Johann Kaspar Lavater, with whom he became close friends.

 After taking orders in 1761, Fuseli was forced to leave the country as a result of having helped Lavater to expose an unjust magistrate, whose powerful family sought revenge.
 He travelled through Germany, and then, in 1765, visited England, where he supported himself for some time by miscellaneous writing.
 Eventually, he became acquainted with Sir Joshua Reynolds, to whom he showed his drawings.
 Following Reynolds' advice, he decided to devote himself entirely to art.
-In 1770 he made an art-pilgrimage to Italy, where he remained until 1778, changing his name from Füssli to the more Italian-sounding Fuseli.
+In 1770, he made an art pilgrimage to Italy, where he remained until 1778, changing his name from Füssli to the more Italian-sounding Fuseli.
+In Rome, he moved in the same circles as the Scottish artist Alexander Runciman and the Swedish sculptor Tobias Sergel.

-Early in 1779 he returned to Britain, visiting Zürich on the way.
-In London, he found a commission awaiting him from Alderman Boydell, who was then setting up his Shakespeare Gallery.
-Fuseli painted a number of pieces for Boydell, and published an English edition of Lavater's work on physiognomy.
+In early 1779, he returned to Britain, visiting Zürich on the way.
+In London, he found a commission awaiting him from Alderman John Boydell, who was then setting up his Shakespeare Gallery.
+Fuseli painted a number of pieces for Boydell, and supervised the first English edition of Lavater's work on physiognomy.
 He also gave William Cowper some valuable assistance in preparing a translation of Homer.
-In 1788 Fuseli married Sophia Rawlins (originally one of his models), and he soon after became an associate of the Royal Academy.
+In 1788, Fuseli married Sophia Rawlins (originally one of his models), and he soon after became an associate of the Royal Academy.
 The early feminist Mary Wollstonecraft, whose portrait he had painted, planned a trip with him to Paris, and pursued him determinedly, but communication between the two was stopped by Rawlins.
-Fuseli later said "I hate clever women.
+Fuseli later said, "I hate clever women.
 They are only troublesome".
-In 1790 he became a full academician, presenting Thor Battering the Midgard Serpent as his diploma work.
-In 1799 Fuseli was appointed professor of painting to the Academy.
-Four years later he was chosen as Keeper, and resigned his professorship, but resumed it in 1810, continuing to hold both offices until his death.
+In 1790, he became a full academician, presenting Thor Battering the Midgard Serpent as his diploma work.
+In 1799, Fuseli was appointed professor of painting to the Academy.
+Four years later, he was chosen as Keeper and resigned his professorship, but resumed it in 1810, continuing to hold both offices until his death.
 He was succeeded as keeper by Henry Thomson.

-In 1799 Fuseli exhibited a series of paintings from subjects furnished by the works of John Milton, with a view to forming a Milton gallery comparable to Boydell's Shakespeare gallery.
+In 1799, Fuseli exhibited a series of paintings from subjects furnished by the works of John Milton, with a view to forming a Milton gallery comparable to Boydell's Shakespeare gallery.
 There were 47 Milton paintings, many of them very large, completed at intervals over nine years.
 The exhibition proved a commercial failure and closed in 1800.
-In 1805 he brought out an edition of Pilkington's Lives of the Painters, which did little for his reputation.
+In 1805 he brought out an edition of Matthew Pilkington's Lives of the Painters, which did little for his reputation.